 Life is easier to operate when you're surrounded by less stuff.
 This room-by-room decluttering guide can help you decide what's actually worth keeping.

 Stop spending more than you earn, and commit to taking small steps to pay off your debt month by month.
 Enjoy the physical and mental freedom that comes from being debt-free.

 It's incredible how much more room we have when we're careful with the things we bring into our home.
 When you own less, you don't need as much space.

 14. Discover enough.

 "More" is not an answer.
 What point are you trying to reach?
-Let's figure out what enough is for us, so we know when to stop mindlessly accumulating.
+Figure out what enough is for you so you know when to stop mindlessly accumulating.

 15. Declutter before organizing.

 Organization doesn't have to mean neatly packing away everything you own.
 The best way to organize your stuff is to get rid of most of it.